VibeHistorian/VibeComposer/README.md

 1. [Make sure you have installed the Java Runtime Environment 1.8.0](https://java.com/en/download/)
 2. [Download the latest release (.jar, or .exe for convenience)](https://github.com/VibeHistorian/VibeComposer/releases/tag/v2.1-beta)
 3. Run/double-click the executable
-  > Important: some users report getting virus warnings (false positives) when downloading - this is a known issue of Launch4j (used to wrap JAVA .jar as an .exe)<br>
+  > Note: some users report getting browser warnings like "[xyz] is not commonly downloaded and may be dangerous." when downloading the .exe - this is a known issue of Launch4j (used to wrap JAVA .jar as an .exe)<br>
-  > To avoid it, you can instead download and run the .jar version itself with no wrapper. <br>
+  > To avoid it, you can instead download and run the .jar version itself, which is not wrapped. <br>
-  > If double-clicking the .jar doesn't work: download VibeComposerLauncher.bat from the release, place it in the same folder as the .jar and run that instead.
+  > Note 2: If double-clicking the .jar doesn't work: download VibeComposerLauncher.bat from the release, place it in the same folder as the .jar and run that instead.

 #### How to run it (on Linux/Mac):
-1. Same thing as Windows, but only the JAR (.jar) file instead of the executable (.exe) file.
+1. Same thing as Windows, but you should only use the JAR (.jar) file instead of the executable (.exe) file.
 2. If step 1 doesn't work, it might be necessary to open a terminal in the location where the .jar was downloaded, and use command: "java -jar VibeComposer-v2.0-beta-JAR.jar"
 3. In case it still doesn't work, feel free to contact me (email/discord below).